xmartlabs/fountain/README.md

 ```

 ## Usage
-You can read the full documentation [here](https://xmartlabs.gitbook.io/fountain/).
+You can also read the [full documentation](https://xmartlabs.gitbook.io/fountain/).

 ### Network support